agadient/CTF/tokyo/README.md

-For this challenge, we are given a binary, libc, and ld.
+For this challenge, we are given a binary, libc, and linker.
 The first thing to do is use [patchelf](https://github.com/NixOS/patchelf) so that the binary will be loaded with the correct linker/libc combination.
 Once this is done, I checked the security levels for the program with checksec.
 ```
     Arch:     amd64-64-little
     RELRO:    Full RELRO